allenai/allennlp/tutorials/getting_started/installation.md

 ## Installing using pip

-You can install `allennlp` using pip in three easy steps.
+You can install `allennlp` using pip in two easy steps.

-1. Create a Python 3.6 virtual environment, and run
+1. Create a Python 3.6 virtual environment.
+For example, if you use Conda:

-    ```bash
-    $ pip install allennlp
     ```

-2. You'll also need to install PyTorch 0.3.1, following the appropriate instructions for your platform from [their website](http://pytorch.org/).

-3. Finally, you'll need to download spaCy's English models:

-    ```bash
-    $ python -m spacy download en
+    $ conda create -n allennlp python=3.6
+    $ source activate allennlp
+    ```

+2. Install `allennlp` via pip.

+    ```
+    pip install allennlp
     ```

 ## Installing from source